RyanGGGGao/HalterFinal/train_process/README.md

 - 10-fold
 - StandardScaler applied to features (Though not nessary for DT, but useful for general use).

+### Evaluation Metrics

+The model is evaluated using three complementary metrics: **R²**, **RMSE**, and **MAE**.

+- **R² (Coefficient of Determination)**

+  - Measures how well the independent variables explain the variance in the target variable.
+  - Provides an overall sense of goodness-of-fit: values closer to 1 indicate better predictive power.
+  - Useful for comparing different models trained on the same dataset.

+- **RMSE (Root Mean Squared Error)**

+  - Penalizes larger errors more heavily because of the squaring operation.
+  - Sensitive to outliers, which makes it a good choice when large deviations are especially undesirable.
+  - Interpretable in the same units as the target variable (kg DM/ha/day).

+- **MAE (Mean Absolute Error)**
+  - Represents the average absolute difference between predictions and actual values.
+  - Less sensitive to outliers than RMSE, providing a more robust measure of typical model error.
+  - Easy to interpret as the expected error magnitude in real-world terms.

+✅ Using these three metrics together gives a balanced evaluation:

+- **R²** indicates explanatory power.
+- **RMSE** highlights sensitivity to large errors.
+- **MAE** shows the average error magnitude under normal conditions.

 ### Model Training

 - Used **GridSearchCV** (10-fold) to tune hyperparameters: